danfuzz/samizdat/doc/samizdat-0-lib/library-conditional.md

 #### `or(predicates*) <> logic`

-Short-circuit disjunction.
+Short-circuit logic disjunction.
 Takes an arbitrary number of predicates, each a no-argument function.
 Calls each of them in turn until one of them returns a value (not void), in which case this function also returns that value.
 If no predicate returns a value (including if no